hakaseh/cases4argo/README.md

-# argo1d: vertical one-dimensional ocean modelling at locations where BGC-Argo floats are slowly drifting
+# cases4argo: configurations for a vertical one-dimensional ocean model at locations where Argo floats slowly drift
-This repository contains various configurations for a one-dimensional vertical ocean model featuring biogeochemistry and ensembles applied at selected locations in the global ocean where BGC-Argo float observations are available.
+This repository contains various configurations for running a one-dimensional vertical ocean model (GOTM) featuring biogeochemistry (FABM) and ensembles (EAT) applied at selected locations in the global ocean where Argo float observations are available.
+The repository was created primarily to develop and test optimization methods for biogeochemical parameters.

 ## Installation and compilation
 1. Change to your home directory